jeffalstott/Multi-Channel-Systems-Import/README.txt

 You will now have a .raw file, which can be imported into numpy with:

+import MCS
-data, sampling_rate, channel_names = MCS_import(file_name)
+data, sampling_rate, channel_names = MCS.import(file_name)

 The data is a channels*time array, with the channels having the same order as channel_names.

 The data will use the header data in the .raw file to set the appropriate level and scale for Electrode data.

-Their data type will be double, though the data was originally stored in the .mcd as integers.
-This could have some implications for the numerical accuracy of the data, which should be totally irrelevant for the sensible use cases of Multi Channel Systems' hardware.
+All data will now be float, though the data was originally stored in the .mcd as integers.
+This could have some implications for the numerical accuracy of the data, which should be totally irrelevant for the typical use cases of Multi Channel Systems' hardware.